Pearl Guide

 Types of Pearls

-South Sea Pearls Large pearls, often white, silver or golden.
-Luxury pearl jewellery with a refined statement look.
+Large luxury pearls, often white, silver or golden, with a refined statement look.

-Tahitian Pearls Naturally dark pearls with tones of grey, green, blue, purple or black.
-Modern, dramatic and distinctive pearl jewellery.
+Naturally dark pearls with grey, green, blue, purple and black tones.

 Freshwater Pearls